GeyserMC/mappings-generator/README.md

 # Geyser Resources
 _Generated resources for Geyser._

-A Bukkit plugin that generates all the necessary resources on the Java end for Geyser.
-Drop this in your plugin folder and inside of
+A standalone program that generates all the necessary resources on the Java end for Geyser.
+This is a standalone program that requires a development environment to use.

-`plugins/Geyser-Resources`, all the needed files will be generated.
+Firstly, if you would like to generate mappings, clone this repository locally.

+Secondly, run this program using the `Run` button in your IDE, and mappings should be generated.

-NOTE: This plugin does use NMS, and **WILL** break on new releases of Minecraft.
+NOTE: This plugin does use NMS, and if you want mappings for later versions, simply update the jar in the `pom.xml` and update the internal code for your specific NMS version.